 In consideration for the Convertible Noteholders' converting certain balances of their 2014 Convertible Notes upon the closing of this offering as described above and the execution of a general release, pursuant to which the Convertible Noteholders agree to release the Company from any and all claims, demands, actions, causes of actions, damages, obligations, liabilities and suits of whatsoever kind or nature arising from, relating to, or otherwise in connection with the 2014 Convertible Notes, the Company has agreed to issue to the Convertible Noteholders an aggregate of 93,056 shares of Common Stock (the "Additional Shares") with 5,556, to SOK, 38,889 to 31 Group, 1,389 to Mr. Myrianthopoulos and 47,222 to Affiliates in the aggregate.
 19,445 of the 38,889 Additional Shares issued to 31 Group and all of the Additional Shares issued to Mr. Myrianthopoulos shall be subject to a 180-day lock-up beginning on the effective date of the offering.
-The Company is required to prepare and file a registration statement with the SEC within 45 days of the issuance date of the Additional Shares, and to use reasonable best efforts to have the registration statement declared effective within the earlier of (i) the 60th calendar day after the issuance date of the Additional Shares (or the 120th calendar day after the issuance date of the Additional Shares in the event that such registration statement is subject to review by the SEC) and (ii) the fifth trading day after the date the Company is notified by the SEC that such registration statement will not be reviewed or will not be subject to further review.
+The Company is required to prepare and file a registration statement with the SEC within 45 days of the issuance date of the Additional Shares (or the 120th calendar day after the issuance date of the Additional Shares in the explication statement is subject to review by the SEC) and (ii) the fifth trading day after the date the Company is notified by the SEC that such registration statement will not be reviewed or will not be subject to further review.